 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some would argue this is a measure of rehabilitation performance.
+This is the percentage of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's generally correlates with superior rehabilitation.

 - The Carle Foundation HospitalAcute Care Hospitals 1.7 miles away611 West Park Street Urbana Illinois 61801Voluntary non-profit - Private(217) 383-3311